 Whatever the reason is, you want to get to the bottom of this issue ASAP.
-The next part of this article will discuss which components could possibly be the cause.
+The next part of this article will discuss which components could be the cause.

 Any of the below bad components can result in triggering your alarm randomly.